Ri-tik/Ri-tik/README.md

 <Br>
 <h1>About Me! 😎</h1>

-- 🏫: I'm a final year computer science Student (Graduating in 2022). :mortar_board:
+- 🏫: I'm a computer science graduate, currently working as a software developer.
-- 🔭: I’m currently working on <b>Search Analyis</b> web search automation project.🤖
-- 🌱: I’m currently learning django framework for web development. 💻
+- 🌱: I’m currently learning Asp.Net Core and will be creating projects on it soon.
-- 💬: Ask me about Python, Automation, and Data Analysis. 🤖📊
+- 💬: Ask me about Python, Automation & Tell me about C#, DotNet.
 - :heart: My favorite language: Python
 - 😄  Pronouns: He/His/Him
 - ⚡  Fun fact: I like tweaking android!